Lewis Walpole Library

-The Lewis Walpole Library in Farmington, Connecticut, possesses important collections of 18th-century British literary remains, including an unrivalled quantity of Horace Walpole's papers and effects from his estate at Strawberry Hill.
+The Lewis Walpole Library in Farmington, Connecticut, is part of the Yale University Library system.
+It holds important collections of 18th-century British literary remains, including an unrivalled quantity of Horace Walpole's papers and effects from his estate at Strawberry Hill in Twickenham in west London.

 The collections include 18th-century British books, manuscripts, prints, drawings, and paintings, as well as important examples of the decorative arts.
 They were gathered by Wilmarth Sheldon Lewis (1895–1979, a graduate of Yale in 1918) and his wife Annie Burr Lewis (1902–1959) in a group of 18th-century buildings at Farmington.
-The Lewis Walpole Library was presented to Yale University, of whose Library it forms a department.
+The Lewises subsequently donated the collection to Yale University, of whose Library it forms a department.
 Wilmarth Sheldon Lewis also left two volumes of memoirs, much of them relevant to the library: Collectors Progress (1946) and One Man's Education (1967).

+The correspondence of Lewis and Alan Noel Latimer Munby is available in the library and provides insight into the bibliophile world of the 20th century.